iliakalyginabb/LogsPlottingApplication/README.md

 ## Overview

-Python-based plotting application built using the NiceGUI framework.
+Python-based plotting application built using the NiceGUI and Plotly framework.
 It allows users to upload CSV files, visualize data in interactive plots, and manage signal visibility across multiple plots.

 ## Features